whole-tale/wt-design-docs/users_guide/run.rst

 Stop a Tale
 ~~~~~~~~~~~
 To stop a running Tale, select the **X** from the entry in the **Launched Tales**
 panel.
 You will be prompted to confirm.
 Select **Yes** to stop the instance.
-Launch
+Note
+that this will *not* delete the tale.
+To delete a Tale, refer to the browse_
+page

 Interacting With Tales
 ----------------------